ivoras/minidotnetparser/README.md

 ## Notes

 * The design of this parser will not win any awards in efficiency or performance, you really shouldn't use it for anything complex.
+* This same design is also implemented as a Go module `minigoscript` at https://github.com/ivoras/minigoscript